You Owe Money —

 There are cases, however, where people abuse the system and continue to obtain and use credit knowing that they can’t repay the money they are borrowing.
 There are also people who use bankruptcy to get out of situations that they have created themselves through bad faith and fraud.

 The Office of the Superintendent of Bankruptcy (OSB) is responsible for supervising the administration of bankruptcy files in Canada and investigating cases where offences may have been committed.
 It may intervene before the Court in cases where bankrupts have failed to meet their obligations or when their conduct is deemed to be inappropriate.
-Trustees in bankruptcy and creditors may also make representations to the Court in such matters.
+Licensed Insolvency Trustees and creditors may also make representations to the Court in such matters.